Fourier-Mukai numbers of K3 categories of very general special cubic fourfolds: Introduction

 \begin{thm} Let $X\in\cC_d$ be a very general member and $\FM(X)$ be the set of isomorphism classes of FM-partners of $X$. \begin{itemize} \item If $d\not\equiv 0 \pmod{3}$, then $ |\FM(X)| = \frac{1}{4}\left|\left( \bZ_{2d}^\times \right)_2\right|. $ \item If $d\equiv 0 \pmod{3}$ and $d\not\equiv 0 \pmod{9}$, then $ |\FM(X)| = \frac{1}{8}\left|\left( \bZ_{2d}^\times \right)_2\right|. $ \item If $d\equiv 0 \pmod{9}$ and $\frac{d}{18}\equiv1\pmod3$, then $ |\FM(X)| = \frac{1}{4}\left|\left( \bZ_{2d}^\times \right)_2\right|. $ \item If $d\equiv 0 \pmod{9}$ and $\frac{d}{18}\equiv 2\pmod3$, then $ |\FM(X)| = \frac{1}{2}\left|\left( \bZ_{2d}^\times \right)_2\right|. $ \item If $d\equiv 0 \pmod{27}$, then $ |\FM(X)| = \frac{3}{4}\left|\left( \bZ_{2d}^\times \right)_2\right|. $ \end{itemize} \end{thm}

-The first two cases, namely, the cases when $d\not\equiv 0\pmod 9$, were proved in our earlier work \cite{FL23}*{Proposition~2.6}.
-Therefore, we will treat only the cases when $d\equiv 0\pmod 9$ in this paper.
-This condition implies $d\equiv 0\pmod{18}$ and we will mostly work with
+The special case when $d\not\equiv 0\pmod 9$ was proved in our earlier work \cite{FL23}*{Proposition~2.6}, where the formulas were used to help us find new examples of rational cubic fourfolds.
+Because of this, we need to treat only the case when $d\equiv 0\pmod 9$ here.
+This assumption implies that $d\equiv 0\pmod{18}$ and we will mostly work with